Dead Men Talking

 gone mad with grief, shaving his head and the manes of the army horses,

-and, legend says, executing the attending doctor, who had failed
+and, legend says, executing the attending doctor, who had failed to save

-under construction when Alexander himself died.
+when Alexander himself died.

 Alexander's frenzy may well have led him to self-medicate with alcohol

 and to take more risks than usual.
-Did his excessive drinking and
+Did his excessive drinking and staggering

-disease?
-Whatever the immediate cause of death, I think it likely
+the immediate cause of death, I think it likely that the loss of Hephaistion,

-to complete the grieving process, marked the beginning of Alexander's
+coupled with Alexander's inability to complete the grieving process,

-spiraling vulnerability to sickness, overindulgence, self-destructive
+marked the beginning of Alexander's spiraling vulnerability to sickness,

-behavior—and perhaps even wicked plots. ■
+overindulgence, self-destructive behavior—and perhaps even wicked plots.

 Harold J. Bursztajn 76 has served as co-director of the Harvard Medical